-However, during the event known as ‘The Calamity of Thursday’ in which the Prophet Muhammad pbuhahf was laying on his death bed, it is reported that he had desired to write a Will for his nation before his death, but unfortunately, his request was met with disrespect.
+However, during the event known as ‘The Calamity of Thursday,’ in which the Prophet Muhammad (pbuhahf) was laying on his death bed, it is reported that he had desired to write a Will for his nation before his death, but unfortunately, his request was met with disrespect.
 This event has been regarded as completely authentic by all Muslims.

-Ibn Abbas narrated said “When Allah’s Messenger pbuhahf was on his deathbed and there were some men in the house, he said, ‘Come near, I will write for you something after which you will not go astray.’
-Some of them said, ‘Allah’s Messenger is seriously ill and you have the Qur’an.
+Ibn Abbas narrated said “When Allah’s Messenger (pbuhahf) was on his deathbed and there were some men in the house, he said, ‘Come near, I will write for you a writing after which you will never go astray.’
+One of them said, ‘Allah’s Messenger is seriously ill and you have the Qur’an.
 Allah’s Book is sufficient for us.’
 So the people in the house differed and started disputing.
-Some of them said, ‘Give him writing material so that he may write for you something after which you will not go astray.’ while the others said the other way round.
-So when their talk and differences increased, Allah’s Apostle said, “Get up.”
-Ibn Abbas used to say, “No doubt, it was very unfortunate (a great disaster) that Allah’s Messenger was prevented from writing for them that writing because of their differences and noise.”
+Some of them said, Come near so that Allah’s Messenger may write for you a writing after which you will never go astray, while the others said what the other one said.
+When they made much noise and differed greatly before the Prophet (pbuhahf), he said to them, ‘Go away and leave me.’
+Ibn Abbas used to say, No doubt, it was very unfortunate (a great disaster) that Allah’s Messenger was prevented from writing for them that writing because of their differences and noise.”